bpsong/pdfdoc_extraction/docs/user_guide.md

   - archive_pdf
 ```

-Housekeeping runs automatically as the final step after the pipeline completes, ensuring cleanup regardless of success or failure.
+Housekeeping runs automatically as the final step after the pipeline completes to remove the processed PDF from the processing directory.
 It is not included in the `tasks` registry or `pipeline` list.

 Notes:
 - The pipeline is an ordered list of task names defined under `tasks:`.
 - Housekeeping runs automatically as the final step of the workflow, invoked directly by the WorkflowLoader.
-It is not configurable and does not require inclusion in the `tasks` registry or `pipeline` list.
+It deletes the processed PDF but does not archive files or modify status records.
 - Each task references a Python module and class from the `standard_step` package and receives `params`.
 - The three storage-related tasks are separate:
   - `store_metadata_csv` writes CSV to `data_dir` using `filename` template.